chris1111/OpenCore-Creator/README.md

 ## OpenCore-Creator
 ### You need Command Line Tool and Xcode installed to using this.
-- Latest Update: Release V  23 Nov 2020 Compile more kext
+- Latest Update: Release V-3 Nov 2020 Compile more kext
 ### List of kexts:⬇︎

 - AirportBrcmFixup.kext